Adoption: Room for One More?

 While not providing – nor claiming to provide – everything a family would need to pursue adoption, Adoption: Room for One More? serves a valuable purpose of grounding the decision to adopt in the necessary foundation of faith and discernment, and of encouraging all families to consider adoption.
 As Pope Francis says so beautifully, adoption “expresses a particular kind of fruitfulness in the marriage experience” and helps all of us see the great gift of children and their need for the love of a family (Amoris Laetitia, no. 180).

 About the Reviewer

-Bethany Meola is the assistant director of the USCCB Secretariat of Laity, Marriage, Family Life and Youth.
-She and her husband Dan strive to live a life of family prayer together in their home in Maryland.
+Bethany Meola served the USCCB for seven years in the Secretariat of Laity, Marriage, Family Life, and Youth.
+She and her husband Dan, with their two children through adoption, strive to live a life of family prayer together in their home in Maryland.

 Disclaimer: Book reviews do not imply and are not to be used as official endorsement by the USCCB of the work or those associated with the work.
 Book reviews are solely intended as a resource regarding publications that might be of interest to For Your Marriage visitors.